Intrauterine insemination (IUI)

 - If the female partner has problems with ovulation

 - For Unexplained Infertility

 - For single women and lesbian couples using donor sperm

 Your initial consultation will determine if you are a suitable candidate for IUI.
 At least one of your fallopian tubes must be healthy enough, which we can determine through a variety of methods such as laparoscopy and dye test or HyCoSy.
 If you are using your partner’s sperm he will need to have a semen analysis.
-All donor sperm are carefully analysed, quarantined for at least three months, and deemed suitable and healthy.
+All donor sperm is carefully analysed, quarantined for at least three months, and deemed suitable and healthy.

 The IUI programme is monitored using ultrasound scans so that ovulation can be timed more accurately.
 The insemination procedure is usually simple and similar to a cervical smear test.
-We do encourage the man to accompany his partner during the procedure.
-That procedure takes only a few minutes; using a very fine catheter, the prepared sperm is deposited inside the uterus via the cervix.
+It only takes a few minutes; using a very fine catheter, the prepared sperm is deposited inside the uterus via the cervix.

 Chances of Success with IUI